ForbesLindesay/docker-over-ssh/README.md

 docker-over-ssh push node:12-alpine ssh dokku "docker-over-ssh pull node:12-alpine"
 ```

+If you already have a local registry running, that you would like to use, you can specify the `LOCAL_DOCKER_REGISTRY_PORT` environment variable.

 ## How it works

 The local CLI sets up a temporary docker registry (itself made using docker).
 It then pushes the requested image (and only the requested image) to that docker registry.
 It then spawns a child process, using the remaining params.
 In this example, that's `ssh dokku "docker-over-ssh pull node:12-alpine"`.
 It proxies connections over stdio <-> TCP between that child process and the temporary docker registry.